MicrosoftDocs/azure-devops-docs/docs/organizations/projects/project-vision-status.md

   - Change the repository that you use to share your project mission
   - Manage project membership
 - To edit a page, you must be a contributor to the repository or branch or have the **Contribute** permissions set to **Allow**.
-- To view the project page, you must be a valid member of the project.
+- To view the project **Summary**, you must be a valid member of the project.
 For more information, see [About security, membership, and permissions; Valid user groups](../../organizations/security/about-permissions.md#validusers).
+- To add or edit project **Tags**, you must have the project-level **Manage properties** permission set to **Allow**.
+This permission controls the project properties REST API.
+The project properties REST API is used to drive the project tags experience in the product.

+> [!TIP]
+> If you don't have permissions to edit a page or use a feature, the corresponding icons and links aren't visible.

 ## Open project summary

 ::: moniker range=">= azure-devops-2019"
-From your web browser, choose **Overview** > **Summary**.
+From your web browser, choose **Overview*>Summary**.
 If you don't have a  project yet, [create a project](../../organizations/projects/create-project.md).

 If you haven't set up your project summary yet, you'll see this welcome page: